EugenePeter/Mars-Rover-1/README.md

 - App should be working
 - Code should be modular and readable
 - Unit tests
+- Instructions to build, run and test the code
 - Your choice of language is one with which you are comfortable